ktmeaton/obsidian-public/academic/SCDS Project Proposal (2019-2020).md

 - **Mar-Apr**: ArcGIS StoryMap Exhibit
 - **May 7-10**: Conference Presentation

-The final objective will be a podium presentation at a digital exhibit-centric session at the [[Kalamazoo 2021\| International Congress of Medieval Studies (Kalamazoo, MI, May 2020) entitled “Curating Medieval Plague and Pestilence.”]]
+The final objective will be a podium presentation at a digital exhibit-centric session at the [[Kalamazoo 2021 Conference\| International Congress of Medieval Studies (Kalamazoo, MI, May 2020) entitled “Curating Medieval Plague and Pestilence.”]]

 ### Dissemination